B1G-FUNGUS/askpls/README.md

 # TODO

-- the actual per-site part of the program will probably come in next commit
+- Add auto-refresh to options page

+- Resetting settings for individual sites in options & popup
+ - This is not currently possible without lots of janky code; the Chrome API does not have an option to unset a content setting, only to delete all content settings set by the extension.
+This leaves a few possible solutions which do not look promising:
+  1. Record the url AND setting each time a new setting is created, and then, whenever a setting is removed, clear ALL settings, and then re-add all of the settings that weren't changed.
+Not a massive deal since we already do that for recording a new url, but still inconvenient.
+  2. Try and manipulate the files containing the whitelists/blacklists themselves, although it is kind of silly for our extension to go this far.
+     Still, it would also make it so we don't have to record our set urls separately (so no risk of anything getting out of sync).
+ - For now the 'default' option is just going to be ignored, in the grand scheme of things it doesn't make *that* much sense, considering everything should be on a per-site basis.
+Regardless, sorting it out sooner will prevent us from having to rework a lot of code later.

+- Path to 1.0
+ - Resolve the 'default' issue, even if it is just setting future plans in stone
+ - Add per-site prompt

-- add 48x48 icon? remove 64?
+- Add 48x48 icon? remove 64?

-- add license
+- Add license

-- add regular http match?
+- Add regular http match

-- keep suffix list always loaded

-- remove singe-level suffixes from the list (might mess with ip address hosts, but then you could just check for an ipv4/ipv6 style pattern)
+- Add a better read/write system to storage/settings?

+- Remove singe-level suffixes from the list? (technically improves speed/storage, but those resources are barely used as is)
-- catch failure to match
+ - Add IP addr pattern match

-- script to update & regex suffix list
+- Script to update & compile regex suffix list

-- add options page for configurability
+- Fix trivial errors that don't interfere with the goal but still cause weird behavior

 # Known Issues

-- will not work with http sites, or any protocol but https
+- Will not work with http sites, or any protocol but https

-- this program can't create OR remove whitelists/blacklists that are specific to subdomains, so if you have a pre-existing cookie filters with subdomains there will be some minor issues
+- This program can't create OR remove whitelists/blacklists that are specific to subdomains, so if you have a pre-existing cookie filters with subdomains there will be some minor issues

-- no 'default' option, TODO add later?

-- you can't change whitelists/blaclists set by the extension
+- You can't change whitelists/blaclists set by the extension